 “For what I received I passed on to you …” (1 Corinthians 15:3).

-Notes: A previous version of this article was first published in 2009.
+Notes: Previous versions of this article were first published in 2009 & 2010.